• Skip to main content

 • Combine the cornstarch with the water and stir with a fork until it is completely dissolved.
 Add the cornstarch mixture to the cider vinegar and honey mixture and stir to combine.
 Cook for two minutes or until the glaze has thickened.

 • Carefully remove the pan from the oven and spoon additional glaze over the pieces.
-Return the skillet to the oven and cook for an additional ten minutes or until the thighs have reached an internal temperature of 165 degrees F as measured by an instant-read meat thermometer.
+Return the skillet to the oven and cook for ten minutes more or until the thighs have reached an internal temperature of 165°F as measured by an instant-read meat thermometer.

-• To serve, spoon additional honey glaze over the chicken thighs and serve hot.
+• To serve, spoon additional honey glaze over the thighs and serve hot.

 Notes

-This recipe, as written, for baked chicken thighs with honey is a little spicy.
+This recipe, as written, is a little spicy.
 If you prefer less heat, add less red pepper than the recipe calls for.

 Be sure to use an oven-proof or cast-iron skillet pan-sear and bake your poultry.
 Skillets with plastic or rubber-coated handles are not oven-safe, and you could end up with melted handles and ruined food.